 Completely service the generator and record the service date

 Replace ALL oils and coolants

-Replace ALL Filters – oil, air, and fuel filters
+Replace ALL fillters – oil, air, and fuel filters

-Check the timing settings of the engine haven’t changed
+Check that the timing settings of the engine haven’t changed

-It’s likely your generator will run fine and the red hot turbo will not occur again as long as you carry out the manufacturers service & maintenance regime without skimping on any part of the routine.
+It’s likely your generator will run fine and the red hot turbo issue will not occur again, as long as you carry out the manufacturer’s service & maintenance regime without skimping on any part of the routine.
 Should you still have ANY reason for concern then immediately contact your local distributor and do NOT continue to run the generator without expert help by your side.

 In future – prevent this happening again.
-Do NOT run any generator longer than 400-450 hours without correctly servicing your generator.
-Don’t Skimp.
-Replace oils and filters are specified in your manufactures manual .
+Do NOT run any generator longer than 400-450 hours without correctly servicing it.
+Don’t skimp.
+Replace oils and filters as specified in your manufacturer’s manual.

 PowerContinuity can service your generator: We’re here to help 24/7